Margraviate of Brandenburg: Luxembourgs

 After the middle of the 14th century, Emperor Charles IV attempted to secure Brandenburg for the House of Luxembourg.
 Control over the electoral vote of Brandenburg would help assure the Luxembourgs of election to the imperial throne, as they already held the vote of Bohemia.
 Charles succeeded in purchasing Brandenburg from Margrave Otto for 500,000 guilders in 1373 and, at a Landtag in Guben, he attached (but did not incorporate) Brandenburg to the Crown of Bohemia.
-The Landbuch ("land book", i.e. estate register) of Charles IV, a source for the history of medieval settlement in Brandenburg, originated during this time.
+The Landbuch ("land book", i.e., estate register) of Charles IV, a source for the history of medieval settlement in Brandenburg, originated during this time.
 Charles chose the castle of Tangermünde to be the electoral residence.

 The power of the Luxembourgs in Brandenburg declined during the reign of Charles's nephew Jobst of Moravia.
-In 1402, the Luxembourgs reached an agreement with Poland, by which Poland was to purchase and reincorporate the New March, which it previously lost to Brandenburg in the 13th century, however in the same year the Luxembourgs pawned the region to the Teutonic Knights, who neglected the border region.
+In 1402, the Luxembourgs reached an agreement with Poland, by which Poland was to purchase and reincorporate the New March, which it previously lost to Brandenburg in the 13th century, in the same year the Luxembourgs pawned the region to the Teutonic Knights, who neglected the border region.
 Under the Wittelsbach and Luxembourg margraves, Brandenburg fell increasingly under the control of the local nobility as central authority declined.